 Afnic limits its processing of personal data to what is strictly necessary and clearly indicates for each processing operation:

 Afnic does not process your data for purposes of automated decision-taking or profiling.
+Subject to its research and development activities relevant to its public service missions.
 Afnic does not subsequently process your data for any purpose other than those defined.

 Exercise of your rights and freedoms